pankaj90382/TSAI-2/S8/srgan/README.md

 ## Animation
 ![](Save_Model/srgan.gif)

-### Using upscale factor of 4
+### Upscale Factor of 4
 We trained the model from scratch, keeping the upscale factor 4, and the output is presented here.
-Column 1 represents the images of size 56x56, column 2 represents the ground truth 224x224 sized image and the third column is the super resolution output of dimension 224x224.
+Column 1 represents the results from Upsampling Bicubic Interpolation, column 2 represents the ground truth image and the third column is the super resolution image.
 ![](Save_Model/epoch_30_index_1.png)
 ![](Save_Model/epoch_30_index_2.png)
 ![](Save_Model/epoch_30_index_3.png)